-What happens when a vehicle is being transported from one place to another and arrives to its destination damaged?
+What happens when a vehicle is being transported from one place to another and arrives at its destination damaged?
 Who is liable?
 Can you subrogate automotive claims such as these?
 Subrogation lawyer and Rathbone Group partner Jason Sullivan explains the complex nature of vehicle transportation claims and best practices for successfully subrogating these cases.

 Jason breaks his discussion down into 5 important factors any subrogation lawyer or claims adjuster must address to maximize their ability to recover from vehicle transportation losses: